Wife of Papa John's founder John Schnatter files for divorce after 32 years, calls marriage 'irretrievably broken'

 The wife of Papa John’s founder John Schnatter filed for divorce in Kentucky on Thursday, saying their 32-year marriage is “irretrievably broken,” according to a report.

-The couple separated in April, according to the divorce petition, the Louisville Courier-Journal reported, and Schattner's wife, Annette Cox, recently bought a house.
+The couple separated in April, according to the divorce petition, the Louisville Courier-Journal reported, and Schnatter's wife, Annette Cox, recently bought a house.

 PAPA JOHN'S CEO RESPONDS TO JOHN SCHNATTER'S CLAIMS: 'WE HAVEN’T MADE ANY CHANGES'